 It should be easy to hire a car but all the different insurances and conditions of hire can make it hard to make the right choice.
 And it doesn’t help if you leave it to the last minute.

 If you just pick a hire desk at random when you land, you won’t know if you're getting a good deal, and after waiting in line for an hour, you’re unlikely to be in the mood to read the terms and conditions carefully before taking the keys.

-Plan ahead so you can work out the total cost, including fixed and optional extras, and you can compare prices and terms between suppliers.
+It's always best to plan ahead so you can work out the total cost, including fixed and optional extras, and can compare prices and terms between suppliers.
 There's a good chance you’ll save money too.

 Car hire excess insurance

 Most hire firms expect you to pay the first part of any accident or damage claim unless you pay extra for their ‘super’ insurance.
 But it’s often cheaper to arrange your own car hire excess reimbursement insurance.

 You may not get a choice, but there are two ways that fuel can be supplied: